Summer 2019 Portfolio Submission Protocol

 We have listed ten total numbers to account for any students who did not turn in the assignment.
 You will go through the numbers listed below until you have the total number of requested assignments, skipping any students who failed to turn in the assignment.

-For example: If you completed the Professional Email assignment, for example, you will submit a total of four assignments.
-You would submit the students whose names are listed under “Record Numbers” 10, 16, 04, and 08.
-If student 08, however, failed to turn in the assignment, you would submit student 12’s assignment instead.
-If 12 failed to submit, you would submit student 20 and so on.
+For example, if you teach English 106Y, you would submit the students whose names are listed under “Record Numbers” 08, 01, 10, and 04.
+If student 04, however, failed to turn in the assignment, you would submit student 7’s assignment instead.
+If 7 failed to submit, you would submit student 2 and so on.

 Write down the names of the students that correspond to the “Record Numbers” requested below.